Particle with a Finite Potential#

 Let us now consider a potential barrier with

-Plot also (as a function of t), the amount of probability to the left and right of \(x=0\).
+In addition to the standard plots, please also make a plot of the amount of the probability to the left and right of \(x=0\).